Helpful feeding information for your school-age child

 Parents are encouraged to provide recommended serving sizes for children.

-Parents are encouraged to limit children’s screen time to less than 2 hours daily.
+Parents are encouraged to limit children’s screen time to no more than 1 hour daily.
 Instead, encourage activities that call for more movement.

-To prevent dehydration, encourage children to drink fluid regularly during physical activity and to drink several glasses of water or other fluid after the physical activity is completed.
+To prevent dehydration, encourage children to drink fluids regularly during physical activity and to drink several glasses of water after the physical activity is completed.

-Always talk with your child’s healthcare provider about his or her healthy diet and exercise needs.
+Always talk with your child’s healthcare provider about your child's specific diet and exercise needs.